-So if you have limited or bad credit; you want to earn rewards but not pay for the benefit; and you don’t need any emergency spending power beyond your cash on hand, there’s a good chance that Discover it Secured is exactly what you’re looking for.
+So if you have limited or bad credit, you want to earn rewards but not pay for the benefit, and you’d rather build credit than borrow, there’s a good chance that Discover it Secured Credit Card is exactly what you’re looking for.
 You can find out for sure and learn more about the offer below.

 You won’t have to worry about any annual, monthly, “processing,” or foreign-transaction fees, so score one for your wallet.
 But bear in mind that you’ll still get charged a late fee (waived the first time you miss your due date) and a 5% (min $10) cash-advance fee of either $10 or 5% of the amount of each advance, whichever is greater.

-- Generous Rewards: The number of secured credit cards that offer rewards can usually be counted on a pair of hands, and the Discover it Secured card is one of those generous digits.
+The number of secured credit cards that offer rewards can usually be counted on a pair of hands, and the Discover it Secured Credit Card is one of those generous digits.
 Not only will you earn 2% cash back on your first $1,000 in restaurant and gas-station purchases each quarter, but you’ll also earn the overall market average of 1% back everywhere else.
 Plus, you don’t need to earn a minimum amount to redeem your rewards.

 So let’s imagine that you place a $200 deposit and make $200 in purchases each month, including $100 at restaurants and gas stations.
 That’s $1,200 in restaurant and gas spending per year (well below the $1,000 quarterly quota), which would yield $24 cash back, and another $1,200 in additional spending that would generate another $12 cash back.
 That’s a total of $36 that you wouldn’t otherwise have.